efarre/Workshop/README.md

 Total 3 (delta 0), reused 0 (delta 0), pack-reused 0
 To github.com:efarre/Workshop.git
    a40be1d..c95fcaa  main -> main
+bash-3.2$ git commit -m 'Modifiy readme'
+On branch main
+Your branch is up to date with 'origin/main'.

+nothing to commit, working tree clean bash-3.2$ git commit
+On branch main
+Your branch is up to date with 'origin/main'.

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   README.md

+no changes added to commit (use "git add" and/or "git commit -a") bash-3.2$ git push
+Enter passphrase for key '/Users/Eva/.ssh/id_ed25519':
+Everything up-to-date
+bash-3.2$ git status
+On branch main
+Your branch is up to date with 'origin/main'.

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   README.md

+no changes added to commit (use "git add" and/or "git commit -a") bash-3.2$ git commit -a
+[main 3dfcdee] Commit message!
+Wow!
+ 1 file changed, 76 insertions(+), 31 deletions(-)
+bash-3.2$ git status
+On branch main
+Your branch is ahead of 'origin/main' by 1 commit.
+  (use "git push" to publish your local commits)

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   README.md

+no changes added to commit (use "git add" and/or "git commit -a") bash-3.2$ git commit -m 'another README change'
+On branch main
+Your branch is ahead of 'origin/main' by 1 commit.
+  (use "git push" to publish your local commits)

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   README.md

+no changes added to commit (use "git add" and/or "git commit -a") bash-3.2$ git commit -a
+[main 5e9d7df] another change :wq#
+ 1 file changed, 4 insertions(+), 1 deletion(-)
 bash-3.2$

     git commit -m 'need to add an explanation'